woodstockain/jekyll-docker-win/README.md

   $> sh jekylldocker.sh new
   ```

-This runs 'jekyll new --blank' and the 'init' command
+This runs `jekyll new --blank` and the 'init' command

 ### Existing Site / Repo